 Remember that the only way to have 3 Flagbearers on the board is by Goldening one, so Eyes of the Earthmother comes in handy for this.
 Don’t buy it early on though, you want to get 2 Flagbearers, Titus, and Cruise Controllers first, and then proceed with Eyes.

-Conversely, you can go with the Goldrinn route.
-This is still a fully viable build and should not be skipped.
-The same principles apply here as with Leapfrogger: Your Macaw will trigger a Deathrattle, preferably a golden one from Goldrinn, the Great Wolf.
-Titus will repeat that same Deathrattle and hopefully, Macaw will die as it attacks and get reborn (it’s quite easy to give him Reborn as you will surely get at least a few Sprightly Scarabs).
+This Battlegrounds Beast meta build works as follows: Your Macaw will trigger a Deathrattle, preferably golden one from Goldrinn, the Great Wolf.
+Titus will repeat that same Deathrattle and hopefully, Macaw will die as it attacks and get reborned (it’s quiet easy to give him Reborn as you will surely get at least few Sprightly Scarabs).
 Your opponent will hit Goldrinn who will also be reborned and Macaw will attack again, triggering more Deathrattles to occur.
 The trick is to put Reborn and Macaw and both, Reborn and Taunt on your Goldrinns.
 You want all of them to die before the enemy starts attacking your “Deathrattle: Summon” minions.
 If everything goes according to plan, once all Macaw and Goldrinns are gone, it’s time for the party to start.

-In this phase, there is an RNG moment as you can’t put Taunt on your summoning minions as that will nullify the Taunt on Goldrinn, which is far more important.
+In this phase, there is an RNG momment as you can’t put Taunt on your summoning minions as that will nullify the Taunt on Goldrinn, which is far more important.
 You just have to hope that the opponent doesn’t hit your Titus at this point (odds should be in your favor as you will probably have at least 2 or 3 summoning minions left besides Titus).
 Anyway, whatever you have there, will summon huge stat monsters as everything is super buffed by those Deathrattles that were activated when Goldrinn died.
 You can go with Sly Raptor if you don’t have Indomitable Mount.
+You can even use Manasaber if you don’t have anything else – the buffs will come from the Deathrattles that were activated so it’s not important how strong the initial summon is, just how many of summons the unit can do.
+Good luck!

 Probably the best thing that you can do is to use Eyes of the Earthmother Spell on your Monstrous Macaw, but other than that, everything else is pretty mediocre.